shanepm98/netgear_wgt624_reversing/README.md

 the library file I made from it, and a standalone tool for decompressing vxworks firwmare images.
 I also plan on contributing a model to binwalk to recognize vxworks magic numbers and decompress the firwmare image.

+# TODO
+make a header file for the vxworks compress functions